Maggie Toulouse Oliver: Awards and recognition

 In 2016, Toulouse Oliver was named one of the EMILY's List Gabrielle Giffords Award nominees.

 As New Mexico's Secretary of State, Toulouse Oliver was named the Treasurer and Elections Committee Co-Chair of the National Association of Secretaries of State, and was awarded Election Administrator of the Year by FairVote, both in 2018.
 Her office was awarded the New Mexico Family Friendly Business Award in 2017, 2018, and 2019.
 She was awarded the Election Assistance Commission's annual “Clearie” award in February 2019 for her work to make elections more accessible to blind and visually impaired voters.

 In 2018, she was named as a W.K.
 Kellogg Foundation Leadership Network Fellow, and in 2019 she was named as a Hunt-Kean Leadership Fellow at the Hunt Institute.

 United States Senate campaign

 Toulouse Oliver was seen as a potential 2020 candidate for the United States Senate.
 After Tom Udall announced that he would not seek re-election in 2020, Toulouse Oliver said she was "seriously considering" a run for the Senate seat, and launched her campaign on April 24, 2019.
 On October 29, 2019, Toulouse Oliver dropped out of the race, endorsing her former rival Ben Ray Luján, who went on to win the election.

+New Mexico lieutenant governor campaign

+In October 2025, Toulouse Oliver announced her candidacy for lieutenant governor of New Mexico in the 2026 election.
+Toulouse Oliver won the Democratic nomination on June 2, 2026.
+On June 18, she suspended her campaign due to health concerns.